-The function block predictActivity in the Simulink models loads the trained model by using
+The function block predictActivity in the Simulink model loads the trained model by using

 loadLearnerForCoder and uses the trained model to classify new data.

-Now that you have prepared a classification model, you can open the Simulink model, depending on which type of smartphone you have, and deploy the model to your device.
+Now that you have prepared a classification model, you can open the Simulink model and deploy the model to your device.
 Note that the Simulink model requires the

 EnsembleModel.mat file and the calibration matrix file

-slexHARiOSCalibrationMatrix.mat.
-If you click the button located in the upper-right section of this page and open this example in MATLAB®, then MATLAB® opens the example folder that includes these calibration matrix files.
+slexHARAndroidCalibrationMatrix.mat.
+If you click the button located in the upper-right section of this page and open this example in MATLAB, then MATLAB opens the example folder that includes these calibration matrix files.

 slexHARAndroidExample to open the Simulink model for Android deployment.

-The two Simulink models classify human activity based on acceleration data measured by a smartphone sensor.
-The models include the following blocks:
+The Simulink model classifies human activity based on acceleration data measured by a smartphone sensor.
+The model includes the following blocks: